Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseFailoverGroup.md

 ```

 ### -PartnerServerName
-The partner server name for Azure SQL Database Failover Group.
+The name of the secondary server of the Azure SQL Database Failover Group.

 ```yaml
 Type: String